Tom Watson (golfer): Champions Tour

+In 1999, Watson joined the Champions Tour.
+He has 14 wins on the Champions Tour, including six senior majors, while playing a limited schedule of events.
+Watson shares with Gary Player and Bernhard Langer three victories for each in the Senior Open Championship.
+Watson revisited his 1977 Open Championship win at Turnberry with another win there in the 2003 Senior Open Championship.
+He followed this up with victories in 2005 and 2007.

-In the 2003 U.S. Open, at age 53, he shared the opening-round lead by shooting a 65 with his long-time caddy Bruce Edwards carrying his clubs and giving advice.
-Edwards had been diagnosed with Lou Gehrig's disease earlier in the year, and Watson contributed significant time and money that year with Bruce to raise money for research into finding a cure for motor neuron disease.
+Since he turned 50, Watson has also had some success in the regular major championships.
+At the 2003 U.S. Open, at age 53, he shared the opening-round lead by shooting a 65 with his long-time caddy Bruce Edwards carrying his clubs and giving advice.
+Edwards had been diagnosed with Lou Gehrig's disease earlier in the year, and Watson contributed significant time and money that year with Edwards to raise money for research into finding a cure for motor neuron disease.
 Edwards died on April 8, 2004.

-Watson was one of two players to play with Jack Nicklaus in the final two rounds of golf in Nicklaus' career, which ended at the 2005 Open Championship on the Old Course at St Andrews.
-Englishman Luke Donald was the third member of the group.